winnielin/vessel/README.md

 1. receive vessel name than read csv file and show the basic information of the selected vessel
 2. notification block read from csv file
 3. date selector (a date or a period)

+### Vessel Page

+1. vessels in vincity - alert & csv download btn
+2. value change types?
+3. the block of important details should put on the top of the page

 ## Report